Social Media Stocks to Watch in 2022

 Given the ubiquity of social media right now and the sheer number of users it has, it’s a safe bet there will be social media winners in the stock market too.
 But which social media stocks are the ones to watch in 2021?
 Here are the ones to keep an eye on:

-Social Media Stocks of Note
+Top Social Media Stocks

 Twitter (NYSE: TWTR)

-In case you are living under a rock, Twitter is a microblogging platform.
+Twitter is a microblogging platform.
 Users interact with the platform and each other through posting short messages.
 There is a 280-character limit for these messages, so on Twitter brevity truly is the soul of wit.
 People buzz about everything from news and politics to sports and entertainment and the Kardashians, who are in their own category of topics.

 This social media company is still growing its total number of users.
 It currently has 145 million daily active users, one of whom is the president of the United States.
 This user growth should only continue to help increase its advertising revenues.
 The platform is also working on improving the user experience, as well as the functionality of its advertising platform.